JetBrains/intellij-sdk-docs/topics/tutorials/file_and_code_templates/using_file_templates.md

 }
 ```

-As file templates are placed in the <path>fileTemplates/internal</path> directory, they are not listed in the <ui-path>Settings/Preferences | Editor | File and Code Templates</ui-path> settings page, and users can't adjust them to their needs.
+As file templates are placed in the <path>fileTemplates/internal</path> directory, they are not listed in the <ui-path>Settings | Editor | File and Code Templates</ui-path> settings page, and users can't adjust them to their needs.
 Internal templates can be exposed in the <control>Files</control> category by additionally registering them via the `com.intellij.internalFileTemplate` EP, e.g.:

 ```xml